hazelcast/fraud-detection-python/README.md

 ![Realtime fraud detection pipeline: behind the scenes](./images/pipeline.png)

-Check the code in `deploy-jobs\src\main\java\org\example\Main.Java`.
-See the `createPythonMLPipeline()` method

 Broadly speaking, the pipeline stages are:
-* Ingest - placing new transactions in the "transaction" map (in-memory distributed data structure in Hazelcast)
+* **Ingest** - placing new transactions in the "transaction" map (in-memory distributed data structure in Hazelcast)
-* Enrich - Using credit card number and merchant code, it looks up data in the "customer" and "merchant" maps.
+* **Enrich** - Using credit card number and merchant code on the incoming transaction, it looks up data in the "customer" and "merchant" maps.
 This information was previosuly loaded to Hazelcast in-memory data store (in step 2)
-* Transform - Calculates the 'Distance from home' feature using location reported in the transaction and customer billing address stored in the Customer Map in Hazelcast
+* **Transform** - Calculates the 'Distance from home' feature using location reported in the transaction and customer billing address stored (which is available on the "customer" map)
-* Predict - Runs the LightGBM model passing the required input data (transformed )
+* **Predict** - Runs the LightGBM model passing the required input data (transformed in the format required by the model)
-* Act - Stores the fraud probability returned by the model, along with the transaction data in the `predictionResult` MAP (Hazelcast in-memory) for real-time analytics
+* **Act** - Stores the fraud probability returned by the model, along with the transaction data in the `predictionResult` MAP (Hazelcast in-memory) for real-time analytics

+Check out the Pipeline creation code in `deploy-jobs\src\main\java\org\example\Main.Java`.
+See the `createPythonMLPipeline()` method

 # STEP 4: Time to fire some transactions into your Hazelcast inference pipeline!
 Go back to your Data loader Terminal Window